ralmond/PeanutTutorial/Session2.md

 # Acknowledgements

-Special thanks to Val Shute for letting us used ACED data and models in this tutorial\.
+Special thanks to Val Shute for letting us used ACED data and models in this tutorial.

-ACED development and data collection was sponsored by National Science Foundation Grant  No\.
-0313202\.
+ACED development and data collection was sponsored by National Science Foundation Grant  No. 0313202.

-Complete data available at:  http://ecd\.ralmond\.net/ecdwiki/ACED/ACED
+Complete data available at:  http://ecd.ralmond.net/ecdwiki/ACED/ACED